 - Salt and pepper

-- 2 large roasted red bell peppers, peeled and sliced - to learn how to roast bell peppers, click here
+- 2 large roasted red bell peppers, peeled and sliced (see notes)

 - 2 handfuls fresh cilantro or parsley

-- Cauliflower couscous for serving - optional, click here for recipe
+- Cauliflower couscous for serving - optional (see notes)